May 11-14, 2023 | Trysil, Norway

 A rain shell and rain pants.
 An umbrella is never a bad idea in Scandinavia during the spring.

 Hiking boots or warm outdoor footware for hiking.
 Comfortable shoes for traveling.

 A small packpack to carry layers and rain jackets while in the field and to have with you in the car.

 Gloves, hats, mittens, scarves, or whatever else you need to keep warm in cold weather.

 A water bottle - You must provide your own water.
 Be sure to stay hyradted throughout the day!

 Binoculars if you have them.

 Any medications or other incidental items you may need.
 We will likely not have many opportunities to stop at a store.

 Boreal forests provide the basis for two important parts of Inner Scandinavia’s cultural heritage, forestry and moose hunting, which are of great economic and cultural value in the region.
 During the last decades, moose population development in Scandinavia has varied greatly among areas, as a result of altered harvesting regimes, forestry practices, and the return of large carnivores.
 Large carnivores now form part of the region’s natural heritage.
 Where the natural and cultural heritages intersect, conflicts arise, such as human-carnivore competition for game, wolf-killed hunting dogs and damage to forest stands in areas of high moose densities.

 The past four years, important changes have happened in Inner Scandinavia.
-A 50 % drop in moose harvests in parts of the region coincides with increased wolf density and the wolverine’s return.
+A reduction of the moose population to mitigate browsing damage to forestry in parts of the region coincides with increased wolf density and the wolverine’s return.
 However, there are great knowledge gaps regarding the effects of various factors on the moose harvest, consequences of a denser wolf population, and the ecology of forest wolverines.